 During the Christmas holidays in 1965, the Faculty of Laws moved into Bentham House.
 As one of the oldest, as well as the largest, faculties at UCL, the new building provided our 35 members of staff and almost 500 students with valuable extra space.

 35 years later, we were bursting at the seams of Bentham House, and in 2001 the Faculty took advantage of the opportunity to purchase neighbouring building, Hillel House.
-After renovations to the building’s upper floors, the Gideon Schreier Wing was completed in October 2001, and in 2011, following extensive works to drain the River Fleet’s waters from what is now the Denys Holland Lecture Theatre, the ground and basement floors were opened as the Graduate Wing.
+After renovations to the building’s upper floors, the Gideon Schreier Wing was completed in October 2001, and in 2011, following extensive works to drain the River Fleet’s waters from what is now the Denys Holland Lecture Theatre, the ground and basement floors were opened.

 These crucial developments would not have been possible without the generosity and continuing support of our alumni, donors and sponsors, and we owe particular thanks to the late Sir Bernard Schreier for the Gideon Schreier Wing, to Vincent Cheung (LLB 1965) for the Denys Holland Lecture Theatre, and to Winston Chu (LLB, 1960) for the Cissy Chu Common room.